Team-Hamsterdam/hamster-wealth-backend/README.md

 https://hamsterwealth.netlify.app/

 ## About
-- This React app is hosted on Netlify
+- This Flask app is hosted on Heroku
-- Hamster Health was built for the [Chronicle 2021 hackathon](http://chronicle2021.com/) hosted by the Google Developers Student Club @ University of Melbourne
+- Hamster Wealth was built for the [Chronicle 2021 hackathon](http://chronicle2021.com/) hosted by the Google Developers Student Club @ University of Melbourne

 ## Libraries/Frameworks/Languages
 - Python, Flask, SQL, SQLite3 (old database), PostgreSQL/Psycopg2